1. Time of Contract

 14. Personal Information

-You agree that we may use Personal information provided by you in order to conduct appropriate anti-fraud checks.
-Personal Information that you provide may be disclosed to a credit reference or fraud prevention agency, which may keep a record of that information.
-You have a right of access to all information we hold about you which may be accessed by writing to Simon Larkin MW, Managing Director,4-5 Castle Court London EC3V 9DL
+You agree that we may use the personal information provided by you in order to conduct appropriate anti-fraud checks.
+Personal information that you provide may be disclosed to a credit reference or fraud prevention agency, which may keep a record of that information.
+You have a right of access to all information we hold about you which may be accessed by writing to Simon Larkin MW, Managing Director, Atlas House, 1 King Street, London, EC2V 8AU

 If we fail, at any time while these terms are in force, to insist that you perform any of your obligations under these terms, or if we do not exercise any of our rights or remedies under these terms, that will not mean that we have waived such rights or remedies and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, it will not mean that we will automatically waive any subsequent default by you.
 No waiver by us of any of these terms will be effective unless we expressly say that it is a waiver and we tell you so in writing.

-This contract is made under English law and is subject to the exclusive jurisdiction of the English Courts.
+These terms and conditions shall be interpreted, construed and enforced in accordance with English law and shall be subject to the exclusive jurisdiction of the English Courts.